 The ceiling upstairs at Shakahari was silver insulation foil.
 There was brown rice a-plenty.
 The food was wholemeal, unrefined and usually an extremely good chew.
 The influences, as the name suggests, were initially Indian but the cuisine evolved into an east-west fusion.
 The restaurant had its devotees and was a cool place to go to feel the love.

-In the early 1970s, Carlton was a centre for the counter-culture movement, with stores selling whole foods and Indian-style embroidered clothes, experimental theatre groups, and cafés full of espresso-slurping university types.
+In the early 1970s, Carlton was a centre for the counter-culture movement, with cafés full of espresso-slurping university types, experimental theatre groups, and stores selling whole foods and Indian-style embroidered clothes.
 Shakahari (the name is a Sanskrit word that means one following a vegetarian diet) was founded by the followers of an Indian guru, Muktananda.
 It was a time when young Australians were following the hippy trail across Asia and becoming interested in yoga, mediation and alternative lifestyles.

 The original Shakahari was in a two-storey former terrace house in Lygon Street.
 In the mid-1990s it moved around the corner to another former terrace house in Faraday Street.
 It exchanged the hessian and silver foil decor for a more restrained interior design, described by The Age in 2009 as “a study in brown”.
 The reviewer found the red paper napkins and thick break-resistant glassware “very student share house”.

 The menu was expanded to include foods from Japanese, Thai and Chinese culinary traditions.
-The restaurant aims for dishes with the right balance of carbohydrate, protein, mineral and texture.
-Shakahari can boast many famous names among its patrons, including Barry Hymphries, David Bowie, Carlos Santana and Kylie Minogue.
+The restaurant aims for dishes with the right balance of carbohydrates, protein, minerals and texture.
+Shakahari can boast many famous names among its patrons, including Barry Humphries, David Bowie, Carlos Santana and Kylie Minogue.